-How profitable a bank is has an effect on its safety and soundness.
-A bank can retain its earnings, increasing its capital cushion, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
-Conversely, losses take away from a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, expanding its capital buffer, or put them to work addressing problematic loans, potentially making the bank better prepared to withstand economic trouble.
+Banks that are losing money, however, are less able to do those things.

-Atkins Savings Bank & Trust scored 20 out of a possible 30 on Bankrate's test of earnings, above the national average of 16.52.
+On Bankrate's test of earnings, Atkins Savings Bank & Trust scored 20 out of a possible 30, beating out the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
-Atkins Savings Bank & Trust's most recent annualized quarterly return on equity was 12.70 percent, above the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
+Atkins Savings Bank & Trust's most recent annualized quarterly return on equity was 12.44 percent, above the national average of 8.10 percent.

-The bank earned net income of $640,000 on total equity of $10.7 million for the twelve months ended June 30, 2017.
-The bank experienced an annualized return on average assets, or ROA, of 1.51 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank reported net income of $1.3 million on total equity of $11.0 million.
+The bank had an annualized return on average assets, or ROA, of 1.51 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.